EugeniyKiyashko/DevExtreme-dxDemos/demos/PivotGrid - Excel Export Enhancements.md

 # The Proposed Solution

 After some research, we plan to use the third-party [ExcelJS](https://github.com/exceljs/exceljs) library in the way, similar to our DataGrid [export  implementation](https://js.devexpress.com/Demos/WidgetsGallery/Demo/DataGrid/ExcelJSOverview/React/Light/).
-We got very good export feedback with it.
+We have a lot of positive feedback with it.

 **Note**: At the moment, we are testing the proposed solution and want to collect feedback and find out whether this solution covers most scenarios.